qweasd1/Refactor/ideas/The story of a boy and software.md

 ### The boy's growth in Citi
 If someone ask me to describe my experience there in one word, I think it's mature.
-During 1 years, I became mature in many areas, such as the programming skill, the depth of understanding t of Design Pattern and architecture, the skill to balance my time when I face complex project and the way to efficiently learn new knowledge.
+During 1 years, I became mature in many areas, such as the programming skill, the depth of understanding t of Design Pattern and architecture, the skill to balance my time when I facing complex project and the way to learn new knowledge efficiently.

+During the day in Citi, I work with a well-organized team.
+It's there that I realize some non-tech factors are so important.
+For instance, in our daily development, we need to express ideas clearly and efficiently.
+If we can't do it, our mate will probably do things unexpected and lead to something bad.
+The same thing happened when we write e-mails.
+Though looks trivil, they are actually important.
+We can save a lot of time by doing them efficiently.
+I remind myself to train myself speaking more neatly and clearly.

+From the tech view, Citi is actually using many advanced technology.
+We also develop some our own systems.
+I began to think how can I efficiently learn them.
+After trying again and again.
+I accumulate many useful tips to setup envrionment and develop my own methodology to learn  new thing.
+I became more patient when facing complex subjects, try to divide them in conquerable picecs and finally absorb them

+Though I become more mature, I don't lose my creative ideas.
+At the beginning of this year, we decide to build a new data warehouse.
+The real challenge is we are facing many different format data and we hope we can use a uniform, configurable and easy way to extract them out.
+We also have other traditional none-efficent options, but my manager Abhijeet and I decided to try if we can find a new way.
+I try it for many days and found a solution.
+Though have a thought in mind, it's really hard to implement.
+But no pay, no gain, a complex framework can help you improve your skills more better!
+I finally decided to have try.
+The obstacles disappear one by one and finally we successed!
+The final result exceeded our initial expected, the algorithm is extremely flexible.
+Without our inistance on inovation

+Citi's work is more professional and serious than my previous work.
+For every release of our product, we need to do careful design, serious and fully test.
+We also need to write easy-understand documents.
+Since I also work on a data related project, data integrity is also an important part.

 Let's return to my journey in Citi.
-I was
+I was supposed to be a GUI developer on WPF, but when I was on board, my manager said I will be a BI developer.
+I would work on a quite complex datawarehouse, but I had no experience on any database related development.

+Details

+Performance

+Team work. easily understood by your co-workers.
+Clearly express your ideas and made them understood by others.
+We are a global team, so if can't express our ideas in e-mail clearly, we might waste one day time.
+Though these are not tech related question and sounds trivil, I thought they are important.
+We always spent a lot of time on trivil things, we can do them more quicklier or we can even made them automatically.
+But we can do nothing if we ignore them.

+A clear Goal

+I began to write complex framework and start to consider the issue I met more seriously.
+I begin to see my code from different perspectives not just let it work.

+I began to create my own tools to help myself.
+I wrote plugins for my IDE.

+I learn how to balance and assign my time.
+(Thanks to my co-workers Max and Harry), Now, even facing a big and urgent task, I tell myself to divide them into reasonable parts instead of begin a try mindlessly.
+I also assign at least more than 1 hours to learn new technology every day.
+When it's not busy, I will refactor my code or develop some useful tools to help save more time in the future.
+Rome was not built in a day， the same is your dream.
+However, if you prepare every day, your dream can come true earlier.

 ### The boy's work in Citi